In light of the developing Coronavirus situation, we have put in place a new IT infrastructure that enables us to…

 Housing Growth Evidence and the Local Plan

-Local Plans identify how land will be used and what will be built where.
+Local Plan data is used to identify how land will be used and what will be built where.

-However, obtaining this information is often challenging, due to the complexities surrounding the Local Plan process: the timescales involved, the availability, accessibility and consistency of data, the changing nature of the underpinning evidence base, and changes to Government Planning Policy.
+Obtaining this information is often challenging, due to the complexities surrounding the Local Plan process.
+The timescales involved, the availability, accessibility and consistency of data, the changing nature of the underpinning evidence base, and changes to Government Planning Policy.

 What is Consilium?